Hipparchus-Math/hipparchus/src/site/markdown/userguide/analysis.md

        }
      }
-As shown in this example the exception is really something local to user code and there is a guarantee Apache Commons Math will not mess with it.
+As shown in this example the exception is really something local to user code and there is a guarantee Hipparchus will not mess with it.
 The user is safe.